Lake Naivasha: Water levels

 but the water level rose again, with minor drops, to reach a maximum depth of nearly 6 m in 1968.
 There was another major decline of the water level in 1987, when the depth reached 2.25 m above the lake bottom.
 The decline of the lake water level in 1987 increased concern in the future of geothermal industry, and it was speculated that Lake Naivasha underground water might be feeding the geothermal reservoir at Olkaria.
 Hence, the decline in the lake water would affect the future of the geothermal industry.

 The surface area of the lake had increased by over 50% by 2020 causing many people to be displaced from the densely populated areas round the lake.
+One of the first scientists to notice the expansion of the lake was a geologist who learned, quite by chance, in early 2013 that the lake had "moved 2km without it becoming news".

+Lake Naivasha still supports many local companies.
+Some of them make a living by taking tourists and locals around the lake, showing them the major hippo hubs as well showcasing the Crescent Island.